500 SW Longview Rd.

 Students who need more in-depth reference assistance may request a Reference-by-Appointment session.
 This is a half-hour, one-on-one research assistance session with a reference librarian.
 The librarian will guide you through resources that might be useful for your assignment, suggest alternative search terms for your topic and assist you with the interlibrary loan process.
 To schedule a reference appointment, contact the information desk at 816.604.2080.

 Longview Community College Library complies fully with all of the provisions of the U.S. Copyright Law (17 U.S.C.) and its amendments.
 The library supports the Fair Use section of the Copyright Law (17 U.S.C.
 107) which permits and protects citizens' rights to reproduce and make other uses of copyrighted works for the purposes of teaching, scholarships and research.

 Use of Computers

 Computer users are required to follow the MCC college use guidelines and the Morenet acceptable use policy.
 Computers are for research and course assignment use.
 Refunds are not made for user printer errors.

 Copy machines are provided for the purpose of copying items that are Library Use Only as well as other material.
 Cost is $.10 page.

 As institutions of higher education, the Metropolitan Community Colleges attempt to provide environments, which promote learning for the students that are served.
 The library environment normally is not an appropriate place for children.
 Library staff may request that children be removed from the library, if necessary.
 Leaving your child unsupervised in the library while you are in class could place your child at risk.
 Therefore, students are prohibited from leaving a child unattended.
 Unattended children will be reported to the campus police and the parent/guardian responsible could face disciplinary action.

-No food or drinks are allowed in the library.
-An exception is made for water in a container with a lid.
-Please confine all other eating and drinking to the designated areas in other campus buildings or outside of the library.
+Food is not allowed in the library.
+Drinks with lids are acceptable.
+Please confine all other eating and drinking to the campus cafeteria or designated areas in other campus buildings.